aduome/Link-AWS-DynamoDB-to-a-Webpage/README.md

 5. In your anything.tf file, define your AWS provider.
 This tells Terraform which AWS region to use and which AWS credentials to use.
 6. To create a dynamo dB using a terraform file, you need to:
 -	Define the attributes and settings of the dynamo dB table, such as name, hash key, range key, read capacity, write capacity, etc.
--	Dummy Data can be added in the same file, different file.
-But make sure you add the data using terraform.
+- Make sure you add the data using terraform.

 7. Run terraform init to initialize the working directory and download the required plugins
 8. Run terraform plan to preview the changes that will be made